instantdb/instant/client/www/pages/docs/auth/apple.md

 }
 ```

-### Preparing Instant

 Go to Instant dashboard → Auth tab → Redirect Origins → Add an origin.

 Add `exp://` for development with Expo.

-### Sign in code

-Authenticate with Apple and then pass identityToken to Instant along with `clientName: "apple"`:
+Authenticate with Apple and then pass identityToken to Instant along with `clientName` from Step 4:

 ```javascript {% showCopy=true %}
 const [nonce] = useState("" + Math.random());